sc546/dlx/README.md

 python dlx_sudoku.py 006071030000040070000056900010004050080030000700500600068020000042900007097003500
 ```

-Returns a valid solution to the given Sudoku board
+Returns a valid solution to the given Sudoku board.

 ## Requirements